m2mathew/percussion-hub/README.md

-# Region 3 - All-Region Percussion Auditions
+# Region 3 Percussion

+An application for Region 3 Percussion teachers, students, and patrons.

+### History

+Some history of percussion happenings in Region 3

+### Schools

+A list of schools in Region 3 including:

+* Classification (eg., 4A, 5A, etc.)

+* Teachers - both current and historical

+* Accolades

+### All-Region Percussion Auditions

 Annually hosted by the [Berkner HS band](http://berknerband.com/home/) in Richardson, TX